 Make use of those.
 Women can drink their hearts out on ladies’ night organised by most bars at least once a week.

-6. Make baby food
+6. Make your own baby food

 We know you want the best for your baby.
 That’s why you invest heavily in organic food packs for the tiny tot.
 However, making and storing baby food at home isn’t rocket science and you will be surprised at how much you can save if you do so.
 Plus, nothing beats the satisfaction that handmade food gives.